Are you Able to Send Emails but Not Receive? | HostGator Support

 3. Access your HostGator webmail

 There are many ways to read your emails.
-To check whether your email is missing or not, let us do some testing by logging in to your email client application (or webmail).
+To check whether your email is missing, let us do some testing by logging in to your email client application (or webmail).
 Please check out the article How to Log into Webmail to learn how.

 1. Use a generic email address (for example, @gmail.com, @yahoo.com, etc.) to send a test email to the affected email address.